crabshank/Cheat-engine-tools/readme.md

 * **inject(script_ref, inj_name, newmem_name, newmem_size, vars, inj_script, pattern, aobs, lookahead_n, parts, module_names)**

-  * **vars**: A table in the extension's global scope that can hold any data with any name (key) you like, but the extension adds or expects data with the following keys, so check this list to avoid a clash:
+  * **vars**: A table in the extension's global scope that can hold any data or functions with any name (key) you like, but the extension adds or expects data with the following keys, so check this list to avoid a clash:

 ```
-[ post[…]: use numeric indexes here to run functions assigned to them to run before the "$%s{…}" syntax is first processed.
+[ post[…]: use numeric indexes here to run functions assigned to them to run before the "${…}/$%s{…}" syntax is first processed.
 You can write a whole list of instructions as one token (see example script below!) (set by user) ]

 [ instruction_size: the size of the found opcode in bytes (decimal) (set by extension) ]
 [ address_string: a string representing the address of the found opcode, usually "module.…+offset" (set by extension) ]